 Den här kursen är en fortsättning på Nybörjarkurs I i japanska och ägnas huvudsakligen åt språkfärdighetsträning, dvs grammatik, konversation, läsförståelse, ordförrådsutvidgning och inlärning av kanji-tecken.
 Hörförståelseövningar ingår också i kursen samt viss undervisning i japansk språkvetenskap.
 Efter avslutad kurs ska du bl a kunna uttrycka dig i tal och skrift i vardagliga situationer, informella såväl som formella.
 Du ska också kunna använda dig av lexikon, ha kunskaper om språkets grammatiska struktur, kunna tillämpa lingvistisk teori i analyser av språket och kunna identifiera och skriva ca 425 kanji.

-- Reading and Writing Skills 1, 4.5 ECTS
+- Reading and Writing Skills 1, 4.5 credits

-- Reading and Writing Skills 2, 4.5 ECTS
+- Reading and Writing Skills 2, 4.5 credits